 If you own a building with three or more units, adding another one won’t really introduce new use restrictions on the building or resale complications.

-However, that’s not the case with a two-unit building/duplex or a single-family house.
-Adding an ADU to either of those property types will result in some pretty significant changes:
+However, that’s not the case with a two-unit building or a single-family house.
+Adding an ADU to either of those property types can introduce some twists:

-Use restrictions: Adding an ADU to a house or two-unit building changes the legal description of the property.
-In the case of a house, your property will subsquently be subject to rent control and eviction limitations.
-Adding a third legal unit to a duplex will turn it into a three-unit building, which means future condo conversion won’t be happening.
+Use restrictions: Adding an ADU to a house or two-unit building may change the legal description of the property.
+In the case of a house, your property may subsquently be subject to rent control and eviction limitations.
+Adding a third legal unit to a duplex can turn it into a three-unit building, which has implications for condo conversion.